ome/omero-test-infra/README.md

 ==========

-This runs a full suite, starting up an OMERO.server via docker-compose followed by running both cli-setup and cli-docker.
+This runs a full suite, starting up an OMERO.server via docker-compose followed by running both py-setup and cli-docker.